Post-partum psychosis

 Post-partum psychosis is a serious mental illness that starts soon after childbirth.
 Fortunately it is very rare and there are very effective treatments.

 Psychosis essentially means a loss of reality.
-It usually comes on in a very quick and spectacular manner within the first few weeks after giving birth, but the onset can be within hours of deliveriy.
+It usually comes on in a very quick and spectacular manner within the first few weeks after giving birth, but the onset can be within hours of delivery.
 It can be extremely scary, especially if you’ve never had it before, because you find it difficult to differentiate between reality and the illness playing tricks on your brain.

 On this page: